someotherself/GUSE/readme/usage.md

 cd 2024-06
 cat Snap001_75c953b@
--> Will output the same as git show 75c953b (TODO)
+-> Will output the same as git show 75c953b
 ```

 ## Commit-history